Iterable/iterable-android-sdk/README.md

 #### Handling email links

-For App Links to work with link rewriting in emails, you need to set up assetlinks.json file in the Iterable project.
-More instructions here: [Setting up Android App Links](https://support.iterable.com/hc/articles/115001021063-Setting-up-Android-App-Links)
+For App Links to work with link rewriting in emails, you need to set up an **assetlinks.json** file in the Iterable project.
+For more information, read [Setting up Android App Links](https://support.iterable.com/hc/articles/115001021063-Setting-up-Android-App-Links).

-If you already have a `urlHandler` (see *Handling links from push notifications* section above), the same handler can be used for email deep links by calling `handleAppLink` in the activity that handles all app links in your app:
+If you already have a `urlHandler` (see [Handling links from push notifications](#handling-links-from-push-notifications)), the same handler can be used for email deep links by calling `handleAppLink` in the activity that handles all app links in your app:

 ```java
 // MainActivity.java